AMSAT-NA/PacSatFSKBoard/NOTES.md

 Replace the RF switches, the packages the Qorvo parts are in are too hard to work with and several have failed (probably because of control input voltage).
 Finding one with temp range looks to be challenging, though.
-Possibly switch to a PE42424, or possibly another RF switch to replace the Qorvo part.
+Possibly switch to a PE42359 or PE42424, or possibly another RF switch to replace the Qorvo part.
+Unfortunately, this is harder than it sounds.
+It has to be able to be powered by 5V because it has to work when the rest of the board is powered down, and that's hard to find.

 Figure out what inductor to use for the PA power input.
 100nH is pretty big.
 You want something with the smallest series resistance.